FStarLang/FStar/doc/book/part4/part4_pure.rst

 The ``Pure`` abbreviation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Arguably specifications in the Hoare-style are easier on the eyes, as the precondition and the postcondition components are more clearly separated.
+Arguably, specifications in the Hoare-style are easier on the eyes, as the precondition and the postcondition components are more clearly separated.
 F* provides an effect called ``Pure`` for writing and typechecking Hoare-style specifications for pure